happygears/netspyglass-netbox/README.md

 # NetSpyGlass - Netbox integration

-This tool can be used to synchronize devices between Netbox (https://github.com/netbox-community/netbox) DCIM and NetSpyGlass (NSG) (https://www.netspyglass.com).
+This tool can be used to synchronize devices between [Netbox](https://github.com/netbox-community/netbox) DCIM and [NetSpyGlass](https://www.netspyglass.com) (NSG).
 Synchronization is unidirectional, that is, devices are copied from Netbox to NSG.
 The tool supports simple whitelist and blacklist filters based on Netbox device tags and can run in the background, checking and synchronizing devices at specified interval.